Why We Train

 Back to training...

-We put dogs in sports and extracurricular activities in order to build them up to be stronger/more confident dogs during actives so that confidence/ability to problem solve under stress carries on when they’re outside of the activity.
+We put dogs in sports and extracurricular activities in order to build them up to be stronger/more confident dogs during activities so that confidence/ability to problem solve under stress carries on when they’re outside of the activity.
 This also helps to fulfill them as a dog through biological activities while simultaneously getting rid of unwanted behaviors through teaching the dog to focus its energy on more preferred behaviors.
-We also include communications skills, obedience commands and handler awareness during these games!
+We also teach communications skills, obedience commands and handler awareness during these games!